-I pre-empt the pain, looser stools, increased wind, and I take meds in advance.
-Yet I still often find myself feeling shocked when the pain actually hits, and it’s THAT bad.
-Or when I am sat on the toilet into the early hours of the morning, just passing liquid.
+I preempt the pain, looser stools, increased wind, and I take meds in advance.
+Yet I still often find myself feeling shocked when the pain actually hits, and it's THAT bad.
+Or when I am sitting on the toilet into the early hours of the morning, just passing liquid.

-I’ve had UC since 2007, and between then and now, I’ve had many periods of not being able to eat certain things.
+I've had ulcerative colitis since 2007, and between then and now, I've had many periods of not being able to eat certain things.

 What I can and can’t eat has changed a lot throughout my journey.
 Surgeries solved some of the issues such as strictures and diseased parts of the bowel, but still, some of the same problems recurred and caused more issues with different foods!

 Eating things I know will cause me pain

 Whatever the cause was, I always had days where I was just like "F**k it.
 I am in pain anyway, so what’s a little more?"

 I would try to be as sensible as possible, so if I knew something was going to result in me being stuck on the toilet later (or sometimes immediately), I would eat it at the weekend when I knew I wasn't going anywhere.